 But the flowerpots used by the ancient Egyptians, and later on by the Romans, were not made from ceramic, but terra cotta, based on the obvious availability of clay material, and are today referred to as early civilizations version of plastic – based on the materials numerous applications.

 Terra cotta was a useful material for planting in warm, dry climates.
-The composition allowed air and water to move freely through the walls and they were ideal for plants which crave a dryer soil.
+The composition allowed air and water to move freely through the walls and they were ideal for plants that crave a dryer soil.

 But in areas which experienced a more varied climate, terra cotta often cracked during temperature fluctuations and were incredibly heavy to move – especially with soil inside the cavity.

-For centuries, the only plant containers available were clay, terra cotta pots or something crafted out of wood – both materials being readily available and plentiful.
+For centuries, the only plant containers available were clay, terra cotta pots, or something crafted out of wood – both materials being readily available and plentiful.
 But with the dawn of the 20th century, the advent of plastics came along revolutionizing everything from toys, to car parts, to kitchen gadgets to yes, flowerpots.